The Road to War: Understanding the causes of World War II

 The Second World War was one of the deadliest and most devastating conflicts in human history, claiming the lives of tens of millions of people across the globe.

-While the war's causes are complex and multifaceted, it is generally agreed that a combination of factors, including economic instability, political tensions, and territorial ambitions, contributed to the outbreak of hostilities in 1939.
+However, the war's causes were a combination of factors, including economic instability, political tensions, and territorial ambitions, contributed to the outbreak of hostilities in 1939.

-World War II began when Nazi Germany invaded Poland on the 1st of September 1939.
+World War II officially began when Nazi Germany invaded Poland on the 1st of September 1939.

 However, this single action was not the only reason why the world fell into a global conflict for the second time.